 (a) State agencies.
 State agencies make disability and blindness determinations for the Commissioner for most persons living in the State.
 State agencies make these disability and blindness determinations under regulations containing performance standards and other administrative requirements relating to the disability and blindness determination function.
 States have the option of turning the function over to the Federal Government if they no longer want to make disability determinations.
 Also, the Commissioner may take the function away from any State which has substantially failed to make disability and blindness determinations in accordance with these regulations.
 Subpart J of this part contains the rules the States must follow in making disability and blindness determinations.

 (1) Any person living in a State which is not making for the Commissioner any disability and blindness determinations or which is not making those determinations for the class of claimants to which that person belongs; and

-(f) Determinations for childhood impairments.
-In making a determination under title XVI with respect to the disability of a child to whom paragraph (e) of this section does not apply, we will make reasonable efforts to ensure that a qualified pediatrician or other individual who specializes in a field of medicine appropriate to the child's impairment(s) evaluates the case of the child.
+(e) Determinations for childhood impairments.
+In making a determination under title XVI with respect to the disability of a child, we will make reasonable efforts to ensure that a qualified pediatrician or other individual who specializes in a field of medicine appropriate to the child's impairment(s) evaluates the case of the child.

 [46 FR 29211, May 29, 1981, as amended at 52 FR 33927, Sept.
 9, 1987; 58 FR 47577, Sept.
 9, 1993; 62 FR 38454, July 18, 1997; 65 FR 34958, June 1, 2000; 71 FR 16458, Mar.
 31, 2006; 72 FR 51178, Sept.
 6, 2007; 82 FR 5874, Jan.
 18, 2017]